 Conduct an in-depth data analysis to enable you to manage and govern it correctly.
 Locate your historical data and decide what do to with it in line with the GDPR.

 To be compliant you should be in a position to respond to any data inquiry and spot any breach immediately.

 - Step 4.
 Know where data goes.
 With whom do you share your data?
 Are they fully compliant?

 Take advice if in any doubt at all, as data is the backbone of your organization and the acute focus of the data protection authorities.
 Reckless data sharing or transferring with non-compliant data processing companies or third countries who are not correctly data compliant with the GDPR will get you into hot water.

 There are rules in place to adhere.
-Again, take advice if in any doubt at all, if your business relies upon the transferring of data out of the EU.
+Take advice in case of any doubt, if your business relies upon the transferring of data out of the EU.

 - Step 5.
 Ensure your technology is innovate concerning cybersecurity and malware.
 IT departments should be looking at the highest level of security relevant to your organisation and the data it handles.

 Data protection tools such as encryption, pseudonymization, and data protection software, technology by design, rapid breach notification software.
-Speak to specialist data protection experts on ensuring robust technologies within your organisation.
+So, speak to specialist data protection experts on ensuring robust technologies within your organisation.

 - Step 6.
 Know what to do in the event of a breach.
-Put together policies and procedures as well as regular training for your team on what to do in the event of a data compromise incident.
+Put together policies and procedures as well as regular team training related to event of a data compromise incident.

 Our blog “The lowdown on Data Breach Reporting” gives some great tips on what questions to ask and immediate action to take.
 Most importantly know who your local data protection authority is, have their number on speed dial!